kaubuchon/kaubuchon/README.md

 `/recipe/ingredient/{ingredient-name}` -> return a list of recipe name and URL pairs that use the ingredient in the request

 POST

 `/recipe` -> creates a recipe in the data store, returns the unique URL for it

 ## RecipeService projects

 ### RecipeService.DomainTypes
 The datatypes used by the service and client.
-In this small project there aren't any internal only datatypes so I have only one project for datatypes.
-A more realistic service may separate client datatypes into a separate DLL to help .NET client send/recieve requests.
+In this small project there aren't any internal only datatypes so I have only one project for all datatypes.
+A more realistic service may separate client datatypes into a separate DLL to help a .NET client send/recieve requests.
+(A non .NET client would need to send the correct json request)

 ### RecipeService.Interfaces
 The interfaces used by the RecipeService.
-The data source that contains the recipes is abstracted from service via the IDataSource interface.
-This interface must be implemented for different datastores (i.e. database, blobs, etc).
+The data source that contains the recipes is abstracted from the service via the IDataSource interface.
+This interface must be implemented for each datastore (i.e. database, blobs, etc).
 This sample application stores the recipes as text files in a local folder.

 ### RecipeService